 Tickets are available for 1 and 2-day passes.
 Plitvice Lakes ticket costs vary by season and visitor’s age.
 See the official website for current price of admission and for purchase.

 Best Time To Visit Plitvice Lakes, Croatia

 There are pros and cons to visiting Plitvice Lakes National Park in every season.
 In the summer, it can be hot and the crowds can be intense, but the scenery is lush and colorful.
 A Plitvice Lakes winter visit means the Plitvice Upper Lakes will be closed, but there will be fewer crowds and a less expensive admission price.
 If visiting Plitvice Lakes in the spring, the Plitvice weather could be warm or cold, but there will still be fewer crowds and shoulder-season pricing.
 A Plitvice Lakes autumn visit means changing leaves, which can add to the scenery.
-We re-visited Plitvice in the autumn when the Upper Lakes were still open and were not disappointed…but we did have to content with the crowds!
+We re-visited Plitvice in the autumn when the Upper Lakes were open and were not disappointed…but we did have to content with the crowds!

 Plitvice Lakes is located on the Croatian interior, but is still easily accessible via organized tour, private guide, personal vehicle or public transportation.

 If self-driving to Plitvice Lakes, use Google Maps for directions.
 The main parking lot for the park is across the street from Plitvice Lakes Entrance 1.

 There is a bus route from Zagreb to Split that passes through Plitvice Lakes (but not all buses from Zagreb to Split take that route).
-There are two Plitvice Lakes bus stops – one at Entrance 1 and one at Plitvice Lakes Entrance 2.
+There are two Plitvice Lakes bus stops – Entrance 1 and Plitvice Lakes Entrance 2.
 If staying at Plitvice Lakes overnight, confirm which Plitvice Lakes bus stop is closer to your accommodations.

 It is possible to use public transportation for a day trip to Plitvice Lakes – or even stopping for a few hours to see the park while traveling from one city to another (ie: Zagreb to Split or Zagreb to Zadar).
 In high season, it may be wise to purchase onward tickets in advance or immediately upon arrival, as buses do get full.